PauIKim/Atlas_Medical_Service/README.md

 #IMPORTANT:

-For this project, I am running it by going into the directory and typing "node server.js".
-It connects to a Web Service(my Nodejs service). booking.html has the server scripts, along with server.js.
+To run this project, cd into the root directory and type "npm start".

 Step 1: